 CATA staff assists workers in building their leadership capacity, analyzing the issues, and organizing actions for improvements at their job or in their communities.
 Over the years, workers have realized many victories, some big, some small, but always moving towards justice.
 Yet, despite the progress made, much more work is still left to be done.

 CATA's Bridgeton Organic Community Garden grew this year by incorporating four new youth as Food Justice Interns – teaching them practical farming skills, building their food system analysis, and developing leadership skills.
-We also welcomed two former food Justice Interns to our staff, Rigoberto Siva Mendez and Xitlalic Flores, now food justice leaders at CATA.
+We also welcomed two former food Justice Interns to our staff, Felicita Susano Cristobal and Esmeralda Oloarte Arroyo, now food justice leaders at CATA.

 CATA's community radio station, RadioCATA, has become an essential source of information for the Latino working community, sharing information on COVID-19, social supports and resources, state and federal assistance available, worker health and safety, and worker's rights.

-We have a fantastic team of seven Latinx volunteer DJs who host live radio shows.
-We also broadcast two podcasts from partner organizations.
+We have a fantastic team of 4 Latinx volunteer DJs who host live radio shows.
+We also broadcast one podcasts from a partner organization.

 Now, our signature radio show "Si Se Puede" goes live on Facebook (@radiocata) to reach a larger audience.

 In addition, through a generous grant, we upgraded some of the equipment and rebuilt the studio space, strengthening our capacity as a community radio station.

 Trenton Takeover 2023

 In 2023, CATA continued its tireless advocacy for immigrant communities in NJ, PA and MD, pursuing efforts across multiple fronts, from policy reform to on-the-ground aid, to uphold and advance immigrant rights.